What Happens After Your Child’s Autism Diagnosis?

 1. Pay Attention to Sensory Issues

 The senses of a child diagnosed with autism may be different from yours.
-Autistic people may not process exterior stimuli as a neurotypical person would.
-Loud music or bright lights are the most common example of this, with autistic children feeling overwhelmed and hypersensitive.
-Alternatively, they may clamor for intense stimuli such as a deep and lasting hug.
-You can make your child’s environment more comfortable by being more mindful of their preferences.
+Individuals with autism may not process external stimuli as a neurotypical person would.
+Loud music or bright lights are the most common examples of this, with autistic children feeling overwhelmed and hypersensitive.

 1. Take Effective Steps to Get Your Child the Service They Require

 You will frequently hear how crucial early intervention is.
-Children’s brains are still growing and developing, so they will be more likely to adapt and learn new things if transitioned early to therapy such as ABA therapy.
-If your child has previously undergone evaluation, take into account the aftercare recommendations made by their provider and decide if they work for your family.
-Inform your child’s school about their autism diagnosis so they can start developing an individualized education plan (IEP).
-The IEP will guarantee that your child’s requirements are met and that the school makes accommodations.
+Children’s brains are still developing, so they are more likely to adapt and learn new skills when they begin therapy early, such as ABA therapy.
+If your child has previously undergone evaluation, take into account the aftercare recommendations made by their provider and decide whether they work for your family.

 • Workplace therapy